 Set reasonable expectations before pawning your cellphone.
 Like most things, you won’t receive the full amount you paid when selling or pawning at a pawn shop.
 Rather, you’ll receive a percentage of the current market value — the amount it can be resold for.
 Some factors that contribute to your cellphone’s market value include:

 - Model: Newer models are more sought-after than older models.
-For example, the most recent iPhone is more valuable than the 2012 iPhone 5.
+For example, the iPhone X is more valuable than the 2012 iPhone 5.
 The same goes for other brands, like Android or Samsung models.

 - Carrier: Some phones are locked, meaning they’re restricted to a certain carrier.
 If yours is locked, the carrier plays a role in how much it’s worth.
 Common carriers include Verizon, T-Mobile and AT&T.

 - Storage limit: Phones also come with different storage limits.
-The higher your storage limit, the more desirable your phone is, therefore more valuable.
+The higher your storage capacity, the more desirable your phone is, therefore more valuable.

 3. Back up and Clear Your Personal Information